Klaus Servene: Life

-In 2008 he and the city of Mannheim, as well as Sudabeh Mohafez - Lisboa and Berlin, and Dimitré Dinev - Vienna, published the anthology "Crossing Borders."
+In 2008 he and the city of Mannheim, as well as Sudabeh Mohafez – Lisbon and Berlin, and Dimitré Dinev – Vienna, published the anthology "Crossing Borders."
 As a result of the "International Short Story Competition 2007 of the city of Mannheim" - Topic: Migration and Europe.
 2011, 2012 and 2013 Servene published the europabrevier grenzenlos.

 Since 2015 he worked with the bulgarian actor and assistant director Limeik Topchi, who was known as an assistant director of Hansgünther Heyme.